 Open 11:00 to 16:00 daily late March to end October

 Adults £2.00, Children £1.00, Families £4.50

 Disabled access is very restricted due to the design of the building.
 However, the curator has collated files of information on displays on the first floor for the use of those who cannot manage stairs.

 All the volunteers were saddened by the recent death of Neil Birchwood-Harper who was the archivist at the museum and with his wife Barbara, the curator, had developed the museum to what it is today.
 Although they resigned due to ill health last year they laid the foundations for the recent Full Accreditation of the museum by the Arts Council and enabled us to receive a grant for database software to enable us to catalogue our collection on the new computer which was bought for Barbara and Neil by the ELTT and passed directly to the museum.

-Looe Museum is now being managed by a small committee of volunteers together with external support from a professional museum mentor, a representative of the ELTT and Mark Camp from the Tourist Information Centre.
+Looe Museum is now being managed by a small committee of volunteers together with external support from a professional museum mentor, and a representative of the ELTT.
 The volunteers are keen to keep up the good work of Barbara and Neil and we plan to be open for the season on the 21st of March.
 We hope to open each day between 11am and 4pm through until the end of October.
 This does require good supply of volunteers and we are keen to attract more in order to undertake the programme of work that accreditation entails and to develop the computerised catalogue of objects in the museum.
 We are particularly interested to hear from people with computing, digital photography and social media skills in order to progress this work.
 Training and support will be given to those who would like to learn new skills in conservation and museum related activities.